searx/searx/docs/blog/search-indexer-engines.rst

 web pages you have visited and searching in the contents later.

 The engine supports faceted search, so you can search in a subset of documents of the collection.
-Futhermore, you can search in Meilisearch instances that require authentication by setting ``auth_token``.
+Furthermore, you can search in Meilisearch instances that require authentication by setting ``auth_token``.

 Here is a simple example to query a Meilisearch instance: